lucasjoliveau/doc/en/developer/reference/backend/views.md

   * `banner_route` a route address to be fetched and prepended to the view.

-If this attribute is set, the [controller route url](http.html#reference- controllers) will be fetched and displayed above the view.
+If this attribute is set, the [controller route url](http#reference- controllers) will be fetched and displayed above the view.
 The json response from the controller should contain an “html” key.